PhilipGriffith/AHPy/README.md

 >>> cargo = ahp.Compare('Cargo', cargo_data, precision=3)
 ```

-We can print the local weights of the Passenger object to see its normalized values:
+Let's print the local weights of the Passenger object to see its normalized values:

 ```python
 >>> print(passenger.local_weights)